Exactly Solvable Population Model with Square-Root Growth Noise and Cell-Size Regulation: Noise in Division Size Cell-Size Regulation

 It is useful to evaluate the mean and variance of cell sizes in the population

-where one needs to assume that the lineage density of birth sizes $f^{\rm lin}$ decays sufficiently fast near zero.
+where one needs to assume that the lineage density of birth sizes $f_b^{\rm lin}$ decays sufficiently fast near zero.
 This is a safe assumption, since in practice, biological cells cannot have near-zero birth sizes.
-There are two interesting observations: (1) the $\sigma$ corrections ($\sigma^2$ shift in the mean and $\sigma^4$ increase in variance) that we saw earlier in \eq{pop_<s>_det} are universal, and (2) the mean and the variance are affected by the division noise only through the term $\mean{1/s_b}_{\rm lin}$ and are independent of the model of cell size regulation.
+There are two interesting observations: (1) the $\sigma$ corrections ($\sigma^2$ shift in the mean and $\sigma^4$ increase in variance) that we saw earlier in \eq{pop_<s>_det} are independent of the division model, and (2) the mean and the variance are affected by the division noise only through the term $\mean{1/s_b}_{\rm lin}$ and are independent of the model of cell size regulation.